 Nydeggbrücke, Stone arch bridge in Bern, Switzerland

 The bridge takes its name from the medieval Nydegg Castle that once stood on the nearby hill.
-It serves as an important crossing between the historic old town and the newer residential areas to the east.
+Crossing it today means moving from the historic old town on one side to the riverside Matte quarter on the other.

 The community of curious travelers